Scared To Have A Baby Right Now? You Must Not Be Rich

 Hannah Morrison, 28, a lifestyle blogger from a suburb of Dallas who lives with her husband and two children, gave birth to her son Rory in April 2020 and says that, although she has always worked from home, the pandemic has meant she is able to spend more time at home while pregnant, and with the baby and her three-year-old son, Knox.
 “There have been so many silver linings, to be honest,” Morrison told Refinery29.
 “Being a work-from-home mom, I have always done the parent-from-home with a laptop nearby thing.
 However, I think the way I parent has been deeply impacted.
 I find myself having conversations with my three-year old I never thought I would have at such a young age, and it honestly has been really special.”

 Christina Yannetsos, 37, an ER physician in Denver and the co-founder of Colorado Fertility Advocates, was diagnosed with a condition called hypothalamic amenorrhea in her 20s which contributes to infertility.
-In the beginning of the pandemic, Colorado stopped performing elective procedures, including IVF, which put an indefinite hold on Yannetsos — who, at the present time, has been through three unsuccessful rounds of IVF — and her husband’s goal of having a baby.
+In the beginning of the pandemic, Colorado stopped performing elective procedures, including IVF, which put an indefinite hold on Yannetsos' and her husband’s goal of having a baby.
 At the same time, Yannetsos was facing an overcrowded emergency room, treating patients who were on ventilators and having to tell children that their parents had passed away.
 Layered on top of the punishing physical difficulty of fertility treatments, this was unbearably stressful.

 Advertisement